mgoadric/cardstock/_posts/2019-05-03-average-trend.md

 ![Pairs Average Trend]({{site.url}}{{site.baseurl}}/images/pairs/pairs-trends-fixed.png){:class="post-image"}

 We can still see the clear slow increase of the winner, but look below!
 Wow!
-The third and fourth-place players are indistinguishable for much of the game, only diverging at the very end, usually on the last move of the game!
+The third and fourth-place players are close for much of the game, only diverging at the very end, usually on the last move of the game!
 This may not be a tense game for the winning player, but for the losing player, there are some very critical estimates and decisions needed for success.